-meXEco Posted January 15 Report Share Posted January 15 I have a 58 plate Focus Econetic daily, and after just failing mot due to excess oil around the turbo amongst other minor things, what would i be looking at price wise for either a new turbo fitted or repaired, and what type of turbo should i be looking for?
+meXEco Posted January 15, 2022 Report Posted January 15, 2022 I have a 58 plate Focus Econetic daily, and after just failing mot due to excess oil around the turbo amongst other minor things, what would i be looking at price wise for either a new turbo fitted or repaired, and what type of turbo should i be looking for?
 Thought it may not be worth doing and getting something else-but if i do fix it i know thats gonna be ok for a few years and could be buying something else with problems?
 Fact we've just been given notice on our rented accommodation doesn't help either...
-Link to comment Share on other sites More sharing options...

-DT36 Posted January 15 Report Share Posted January 15 What do you value the car at?
+DT36 Posted January 15, 2022 Report Posted January 15, 2022 What do you value the car at?
 You can get a used turbo for under £100, but don't know it's history.
 Then, are you fitting yourself?
 New would be about £600, but how long are you going to keep the car for?
 Run the reg through "We buy any car" with and without MOT to consider your options.
-1 Link to comment Share on other sites More sharing options...
+1

-meXEco Posted January 15 Author Report Share Posted January 15 We bought 2 years ago for £750 which seemed cheap compared to others advertised.
+meXEco Posted January 15, 2022 Author Report Posted January 15, 2022 We bought 2 years ago for £750 which seemed cheap compared to others advertised.
 Prob value it the same now.
 Would prefer new/rebuilt for peace of mind.
 Local garage would have to fit it.
 Would keep the car as long as it's feasible to do so, have spent a few hundred on bits since owning and its been pretty reliable and good on fuel so dont wanna have to scrap it-got a quote of £200 scrap value.
 Could buy something else £500-1000 but that could open a whole new can of worms lol.
 Mates having a look next week it may not be the turbo just a leak, but way things have been going for me lately i won't be surprised...
-1 Link to comment Share on other sites More sharing options...
+1

-meXEco Posted January 15 Author Report Share Posted January 15 Had a quick look on eBay and literally every new turbo i looked at was from China-even though i clicked UK only-hate that...
-Link to comment Share on other sites More sharing options...
+meXEco Posted January 15, 2022 Author Report Posted January 15, 2022 Had a quick look on eBay and literally every new turbo i looked at was from China-even though i clicked UK only-hate that...

-DT36 Posted January 15 Report Share Posted January 15 3 hours ago, meXEco said: Had a quick look on eBay and literally every new turbo i looked at was from China-even though i clicked UK only-hate that...
+DT36 Posted January 15, 2022 Report Posted January 15, 2022 3 hours ago, meXEco said: Had a quick look on eBay and literally every new turbo i looked at was from China-even though i clicked UK only-hate that...
 Get it rebuilt by someone like Venom.
 Might just be the hoses need a nip up though.
 Hopefully, it will be something simple.
-1 Link to comment Share on other sites More sharing options...
+1

-meXEco Posted January 15 Author Report Share Posted January 15 Hopefully-we'll see what the garage says next week.
+meXEco Posted January 15, 2022 Author Report Posted January 15, 2022 Hopefully-we'll see what the garage says next week.
 I have found a new turbo on eBay with fitting kit for £410 which seems ok-although fitting one looks like a right pain?
-1 Link to comment Share on other sites More sharing options...
+1

-katana Posted January 16 Report Share Posted January 16 In my experience if it ain't puffing blue smoke or issuing steady hazy blue smoke at any rev's - its unlikely to be turbo seals therefore replacement would only achieve a big bill!
+katana Posted January 16, 2022 Report Posted January 16, 2022 In my experience if it ain't puffing blue smoke or issuing steady hazy blue smoke at any rev's - its unlikely to be turbo seals therefore replacement would only achieve a big bill!
 As said, more likely a hose or connection gone bad or look to other sources like the cam cover seal - notorious for leaking oil over everything.
 Best to wash engine down with degreaser and see where its really coming from!
-2 Link to comment Share on other sites More sharing options...
+2

-meXEco Posted January 16 Author Report Share Posted January 16 1 hour ago, katana said: In my experience if it ain't puffing blue smoke or issuing steady hazy blue smoke at any rev's - its unlikely to be turbo seals therefore replacement would only achieve a big bill!
+meXEco Posted January 16, 2022 Author Report Posted January 16, 2022 1 hour ago, katana said: In my experience if it ain't puffing blue smoke or issuing steady hazy blue smoke at any rev's - its unlikely to be turbo seals therefore replacement would only achieve a big bill!
 As said, more likely a hose or connection gone bad or look to other sources like the cam cover seal - notorious for leaking oil over everything.
 Best to wash engine down with degreaser and see where its really coming from!
 Yeah i did think that-i'm just a pessimist lol so if it isn't the turbo i'll be happy.
-1 Link to comment Share on other sites More sharing options...
+1

-Rally Pack 2000 Posted January 16 Report Share Posted January 16 2 hours ago, meXEco said: Yeah i did think that-i'm just a pessimist lol so if it isn't the turbo i'll be happy.
-"Optimists are only in for disappointment" Link to comment Share on other sites More sharing options...
+Moderator Rally Pack 2000 Posted January 16, 2022 Moderator Report Posted January 16, 2022 2 hours ago, meXEco said: Yeah i did think that-i'm just a pessimist lol so if it isn't the turbo i'll be happy.
+"Optimists are only in for disappointment"

-Vista Posted January 16 Report Share Posted January 16 5 hours ago, katana said: In my experience if it ain't puffing blue smoke or issuing steady hazy blue smoke at any rev's - its unlikely to be turbo seals therefore replacement would only achieve a big bill!
+Admin Vista Posted January 16, 2022 Admin Report Posted January 16, 2022 5 hours ago, katana said: In my experience if it ain't puffing blue smoke or issuing steady hazy blue smoke at any rev's - its unlikely to be turbo seals therefore replacement would only achieve a big bill!
 As said, more likely a hose or connection gone bad or look to other sources like the cam cover seal - notorious for leaking oil over everything.
 Best to wash engine down with degreaser and see where its really coming from!
 Wash engine down with degreaser, fix the other things and then take it for another MOT?
-Link to comment Share on other sites More sharing options...

-meXEco Posted January 17 Author Report Share Posted January 17 Right oil not apparently coming from turbo-garage washed down old oil and cleaned up-fixed other little bits-all done for £90 was expecting a bad phone call but he rang and said it's mot'd-happy days.
+meXEco Posted January 17, 2022 Author Report Posted January 17, 2022 Right oil not apparently coming from turbo-garage washed down old oil and cleaned up-fixed other little bits-all done for £90 was expecting a bad phone call but he rang and said it's mot'd-happy days.
 Will keep an eye on engine bay for signs of a leak.
-2 Link to comment Share on other sites More sharing options...
+2

 Recommended Posts